Elves (Marvel Comics): Elves of Klarn

-The Elves of Klarn are a race of Elves that reside on the floating Weirdworld island of Klarn.
-There was also a group of Savage Elves descended from the Elves of Klarn that weren't on Klarn when it was flung into the sky by the sorcerer Darklens.
+The Elves of Klarn are a race of Elves who reside on the floating Weirdworld island of Klarn.
+There was also a group of Savage Elves descended from the elves of Klarn who were not on Klarn when it was flung into the sky by the sorcerer Darklens.

-During the Secret Wars storyline, the Elves of Klarn and the Savage Elves ended up on the Battleworld version of Weirdworld when their Weirdworld was merged with the other alternate reality magical realms.
-The Savage Elves helped to fight the forces of Morgan le Fay until Battleworld fell apart and Weirdworld appeared on Earth in the Bermuda Triangle.

-As part of the "All-New, All-Different Marvel" branding, the Elves of Klarn ended up under the mind-control of Doctor Druid when he gained a corporal form when his spirit arrived on Weirdworld.

 Powers and abilities

 Dark elves possess gifted intellects, as well as superhuman strength, speed, stamina, durability, agility, and reflexes.
 They also all possess a vulnerability to iron.

 Light elves also possess superhuman strength, speed, stamina, durability, agility, and reflexes.
 Additionally, they have a penchant for archery.